jdelva2/Heat-and-Cooling-Load-Analysis/README.md

 # Heat-and-Cooling-Load-Analysis

 ## Purpose
 This Project served as a Final Group Project contributed by Dione David, Jeff Wittenburg, and Jose Luis Del Valle Jr. The purpose for choosing this dataset was to work on Data Analysis and building a linear Model that would serve for the prediction of Heating and Cooling Loads within city buildings.
-Given certain features, we preformed data-processing,hypothesis test, normality tests and predictive modeling.
+Given certain features, we preformed data-processing,hypothesis test, normality tests, Bivariate correlations and predictive modeling.

 ## Shapiro Wilk Test for Normality
 ```Markdown